This blog may contain affiliate links. Read our disclosure policy for more info.

 Instead, you should aim to be at the parking lot well before 9 am.
 In fact, if you follow my recommendation in this blog, that shouldn’t be a problem.

 However, not everyone’s an early riser.
 In that case, you have two options.
 The first is to try and snag a parking spot as someone’s leaving.
-With Roy’s Peak taking at least 6 hours, I’d say the first hikers will be coming down at around 10 or 11 am from a sunrise hike.
+With the trail taking at least 6 hours to complete, I’d say the first hikers will be coming down at around 10 or 11 am from a sunrise hike.
 Of course, this involves a little bit of luck.

-I live in Queenstown, so when I hike Roy’s Peak I leave at around 3 am to begin the hike in the dark.
+I live in Queenstown, so when I hike this trail I leave at around 3 am to begin the hike in the dark.
 Hiking Roy’s Peak for sunrise really is the only way to do it, in my opinion!
 And as a side bonus, parking isn’t an issue at this time.

 Hiking to the Famous Roy’s Peak Viewpoint